 Containing approximately 840 acres, the island boasts sandy shoreline, beautiful views and a harbor strategically situated to provide easy access from the Orient Point facility or elsewhere.
-Architectural highlights include a lighthouse listed on the National Register of Historic Place built in 1869 along with buildings and battery stations constructed as part of a Fort Terry, a military fort actively used during the Spanish-American War and World War II.
+Architectural highlights include a lighthouse listed on the National Register of Historic Place built in 1869 along with buildings and battery stations constructed as part of Fort Terry, a military fort actively used during the buildup to the Spanish-American War and during World War I and World War II.
 Most of the other buildings and infrastructure on the island are of more modern design and development.
 Of particular note is a well-maintained 55,000 square foot glass and concrete administration building constructed in 1994.
 In addition to over 4 miles of existing paved roadway and 8 miles of gravel roadway, the island offers strength in its utility connections and capacity.
 Undersea cables transmit power and communications capability from Long Island to Plum Island, while an on-site power plant provides emergency back-up support.
 In addition to the foregoing, the island contains its own wastewater decontamination plant and extensive well water supply and distribution facilities.

 The Orient Point facility, located on the tip of the North Fork of Long Island, is comprised of approximately 9.5 acres and features its own harbor facility.